modesttree/Projeny/README.md

 * `{PackageName}` represents the name of a directory that is below your `UnityPackages` directory.
 * Any packages that are listed under `Dependencies` or `Extras` will always be added to every project that includes this package
     * The only difference between Dependencies and Extras is that Projeny will create a csproj dependency for packages under Dependencies whereas it will not for those packages under Extras.
 Most of the time you will want to only add to Dependencies, however in some rare cases it can be useful to use Extras.
 For example, if you have split out a bunch of unit tests for your package into its own separate package, and you want to always include those with your package, you would add them to the Extras list.
 You would not want to add them under Dependencies because this would create a circular dependency and Projeny will display an error.
 * By default, Projeny will assume that your package is applicable to all platforms.
-However, if the `Platforms` list is set, Projeny will skip this package for all platforms except those listed, and this directory will only show up in the Unity Projects for those platforms.  `{PlatformName}` can be one of the following:
+However, if the `Platforms` list is set, Projeny will skip this package for all platforms except those listed, so your package directory will only be linked to in the Unity Projects for those platforms.  `{PlatformName}` can be one of the following:
     * Windows
     * WebPlayer
     * Android